UviDTE-FPSoC/CycloneVSoC-time-measurements/code/Baremetal/FPGA-to-HPS_FPGADMAC/README.md

-Baremetal/HPS-to-FPGA_PL330DMAC
+Baremetal/FPGA-to-HPS_FPGADMAC
 =================================

 Introduction
 -------------
-This baremetal application measures the data transfer rate between HPS and FPGA using the Direct Memory Access Controller (DMAC) PL330 available in HPS to do the transfers and Performance Monitoring Unit (PMU) to measure time.
+This baremetal application measures the data transfer rate between FPGA and HPS using Direct Memory Access Controllers (DMACs) in the FPGA.
+The DMAC used is the (non scatter-gather) DMAC available in Platform Designer (formely Qsys).
+One DMAC is connected per available port: one to the FPGA-to-HPS bridge and two (-128-bit) or four (32- and 64-bit) to the FPGA-to-SDRAM ports, depending on the bridge size.
+The hardware project used is the [FPGA_DMA](https://github.com/UviDTE-FPSoC/CycloneVSoC-time-measurements/tree/master/fpga-hardware/DE1-SoC/FPGA_DMA).
+To control the DMACs a custom API, located in code/inc/FPGA_DMA, has been developed.

-The program controls the DMA using a modified version of DMA functions available in hwlib.

-The following parameters affecting the transfer speed are studied:
-* Transfer direction: WR (read from processor and WRITE to FPGA) and RD (READ from FPGA and write in processor memory).
-* Transfer size: From 2B to 2MB in 2x steps.
-* Coherency: DMAC accesses HPS memories through ACP (coherent access) when the cache memory is ON and through the L3-to-SDRAMC port when cache is off.
-* DMA initialization time: tests are repeated with or without including the preparation of the DMAC microcode.
-DMAC microcode can be generated beforehand for lots of applications reducing transfer time.

-Transfers are performed from processor memories (cache/SDRAM) and an On-Chip RAM (OCR) in the FPGA.
-The FPGA hardware project used is available in [FPGA_OCR_256K](https://github.com/UviDTE-FPSoC/CycloneVSoC-time-measurements/tree/master/fpga-hardware/DE1-SoC/FPGA_OCR_256K).
-The memory in the FPGA has the following characteristics:
-* Implemented using embedded 10kB memory blocks.
-* Size = 256kB, the maximum power of two feasible in DE1-SoC board.
-* Connected by default to position 0 of the HPS-FPGA bridge (starts at 0xC0000000).
-The memory can be changed easly to hang from the Lightweight HPS-FPGA bridge using Qsys.
-* Data_size is 128-bit by default.
-When hanging from the HPS-FPGA bridge, the size of the bridge and/or this memory can be changed to 64-bit or 32-bit.
-When hanging from the Lightweight HPS-FPGA bridge the size should be 32-bit.
+The program carries out transfers between On-Chip RAM memories in the FPGA (FPGA-OCRs) and HPS memories (cache through ACP, SDRAM trhough L3->SDRAMC port or SDRAM directly through FPGA-to-SDRAM ports) and measures the transfer time using the Performance Monitoring Unit.

+When executing the program different combinations of FPGA DMA Controllers transferring data are tested:
+* Only one DMAC connected to the FPGA-to-SDRAM port transfers data.
+* All DMACs connected to the FPGA-to-SDRAM ports (two or four DMACs depending on bridge size) are used to transfer data.
+* Only the DMAC attached to the FPGA-to-HPS port using the ACP port.
+* Only the DMAC attached to the FPGA-to-HPS port using the L3->SDRAM port.
+* All DMACs, the one connected to the FPGA-to-HPS port using the L3-SDRAM port and all DMACs connected to the FPGA-to-SDRAM ports.

+The program automatically tests different data sizes, from data size 2B to 2MB, in 2x steps.
+When more than one DMAC is used the work is equally distributed among the DMACs.
+To do this the data payload moved by each DMAC is calculated as the target data size (to be moved from FPGA-to-HPS) divided by the number of DMACs.
+This permits to study if distributing the payload of certain transfer can be speed up using more than one DMAC.

-Each transfer is repeated by default 100 times and the following statistics are calculated for each combination of the aforementioned parameters:
+Each transfer is repeated by default 100 times and the following statistics are calculated for ea:
 * mean value
 * minimum value
 * maximum value